MischaU8/yumyum/tools/rotate-tool-reset-to-worldspace_KFe-7Drhe9k.md

 realign the rotation handles to World
 Space by pressing the keyboard shortcut
-W use this handy feature to gain more control when using the rotate tool oh look at the time foreign
+W use this handy feature to gain more control when using the rotate tool